Matching Wilson flow time for calculating the topological charge density and the pseudoscalar glueball mass in quenched lattice QCD: Simulation setup

 and $C_{\mu \nu }^{\left( m,m \right)}$ is the clover term constructed by $m \times m$ loops.
 The Wilson flow is used to smooth the gauge field in the gluonic definition, and the gauge fields do not need to be renormalized.
 The topological charge density of the gluonic definition by using the Wilson flow is

 and the corresponding topological charge $Q_\text{wf}$ for the gluonic definition is given by

-To determine the proper flow time $\tau_{\text{qpr}}$ for calculating the topological charge using the gluonic definition, we introduce a new comparing method by identifying the minimum value of the absolute difference between the topological charge obtained from the fermionic definition and that calculated from the gluonic definition at various Wilson flow time.
-This process involves finding the minimum value of the following expression for different Wilson flow times:
+The matching Wilson flow time $\tau_{\text{qmr}}$ for calculating the topological charge using the gluonic definition is determined by minimizing the absolute difference between the topological charge obtained from the gluonic definition at various Wilson flow times and that calculated from the fermionic definition.
+Such a comparison demonstrates the global similarity of topological charge density.
+This process involves finding the minimum value of the following expression for different Wilson flow times,

 where $Q$ is the topological charge obtained by rounding the topological charge $Q_\text{smp}$ calculated using the SMP method to the nearest integer, and $Q_{\text{wf}}$ represents the topological charge of the gluonic definition by using the Wilson flow.
+When the above equation is satisfied, the corresponding Wilson flow time is the matching Wilson flow time $\tau_\text{qmr}$ for computing the topological charge of the gluonic definition.

-To investigate how to use the SMP method to determine the proper flow time $\tau_{\text{pr}}$ when computing the topological charge density of the gluonic definition, a matching procedure is introduced.
-The matching quantity $\Xi_{AB}$ will be calculated as follows \cite{Bruckmann:2006wf,Moran:2010rn},
+To investigate how to use the SMP method to determine the matching Wilson flow time $\tau_{\text{mr}}$ when computing the TCDC of the gluonic definition, a matching procedure is introduced.
+The matching paramter $\Xi_{AB}$, used to characterize the variation patterns of topological charge density at local positions calculated by two methods, will be calculated as follows \cite{Bruckmann:2006wf,Moran:2010rn},

 with